 But when Bobby Bonilla (an overweight, gimpy-kneed malcontent) and Rickey Henderson were injured, the call went to Agbayani, who had gotten off to a hot start.
 He then stepped up his pace at the major-league level, setting a club record with 10 homers in his first 73 at-bats.
 The fans responded joyfully to the second Met (after Sid Fernandez) to sport the number 50 in honor of Hawaii Five-O. His mother, listening to the games via the Internet at home, thrilled to the chant of “BEN-NY, BEN-NY!” wafting out from the little speakers.
-The organist at Shea Stadium immediately latched onto a theme in Elton John’s “Benny and the Jets.”
+Shea Stadium immediately latched onto a musical selection in Elton John’s “Benny and the Jets.”

 Inevitably Agbayani cooled off, and doubters wisely nodded that the pitchers had figured him out after one trip around the league.
 Unknown to them, however, Benny had been playing through a cracked bone in his elbow.
 He only revealed the injury the next spring, noting “It limited me a lot, I went into that drought, but I don’t want to make excuses. . . .
 As a player, I was always taught that if it’s not broken, you can play.”
 Yet despite not being able to get to the outside pitches, he still finished the season batting .286 with 14 homers.